-- 1. X The SCEP has been developed in consultation with parents, school staff, and others in accordance with <a href="https://the.nysen.com/html/the - 2.
+- X The SCEP has been developed in consultation with parents, school staff, and others in accordance with the NYSED Requirements for Meaningful Stakeholder Participation to provide a meaningful opportunity for stakeholders to participate in the development of the plan and comment on the plan before it is approved. - 2.
 X The SCEP will be implemented no later than the beginning of the first day of regular student attendance. - 3.
 X Professional development will be provided to teachers and school leaders that will fully support the strategic efforts described within this plan.